umnagendra/socialminer-bulk-transcript-downloader/README.md

 # bulk-transcript-downloader
-Sample tool to download chat transcripts from SocialMiner
+Sample tool to download chat transcripts in bulk from any SocialMiner server